 The visuals are a vital part of your presentation.
-Even the best school presentation idea can be ruined by a bad PowerPoint template.
+Even the best school presentation ideas can be ruined by a bad PowerPoint template.
 The key principle here is to make your visuals support your points and don’t take up too much attention.
 To do so, try using neutral colors and simple graphics or infographics.
-Add photos to illustrate your points or even presentation images/schemes to lighten up the mood a little.
+Add photos to illustrate your points.
 However, don’t dedicate your slides to the images only.

 Text is an equally important part of what is displayed on the slides.
-Keep in mind that too much text on slides is one of the biggest mistakes in presentation.
+Keep in mind that too much text on slides is one of the biggest mistakes in any presentation rubrics in college.
 A good decision would be to display several main points on each slide or the description for the visuals you are using.
 Alternatively, you can put on the slide some of the speaker notes to coordinate your speech using them.
 Put only the most essential information on the slides — sometimes the title and one image are more than enough.

 Work on your delivery